 There are two main categories of electronic tracking devices; products that use a VHF signal and products that use GPS (Global Positioning System).
 There are also some hybrid systems that use both.

-Many vehicle tracking systems use Global Positioning System (GPS) modules, which have the advantage of being able to track a stolen vehicle anywhere in the world, however GPS signals are very weak and can easily be lost if a vehicle is hidden or the signal deliberately jammed.
+Many vehicle tracking systems use Global Positioning System (GPS) modules, which have the advantage of being able to track a stolen vehicle anywhere in the world, however GPS signals are very weak and can be lost if a vehicle is hidden or the signal deliberately jammed.
 Communications components, such as cellular or satellite transmitters, are employed to communicate the vehicle’s location to a remote user back at a central monitoring station.
 Vehicle information is then viewed on electronic maps and the data is relayed to the police.

 You are being watched

-Many systems are automatically activated if it is sensed that the vehicle has been tampered with and is being started without the key.
+Many systems are automatically activated if it's sensed that the vehicle has been tampered with and is being started without the key.
 The tracking device is set off and sends out information that can be picked up by the monitoring station and the police.
-The theft of car keys has also been taken into consideration with some having the ability to detect a problem even if keys are being used, via a ‘driver recognition transponder card’ that identifies the authorised driver.
+The theft of car keys has also been taken into consideration with some systems having the ability to detect a problem even if keys are being used, via a ‘driver recognition transponder card’ that identifies the authorised driver.

 The majority of sophisticated vehicle tracking systems involve the supplier providing a proactive service.
 This might mean that if your vehicle is driven at an unusual time or into an unusual area, they will phone you to check that you know where it is.
 This involves them building up an individual map of your normal usage and monitoring a deviation from this.

 A few systems come with a verbal communication feature, which enables connection with the central monitoring station.
 This would be particularly helpful in the rare, but terrifying, possibility of a car jacking.
-There is also the opportunity of owning a device that incorporates a ‘remote engine kill’, where the engine is switched off when the speed drops below a certain point.
+There's also the opportunity of owning a device that incorporates a ‘remote engine kill’, where the engine is switched off when the speed drops below a certain point.
 This means the car is safely brought to a stop at traffic lights or a junction and the thief is prevented from re-starting the engine.

 To buy or not to buy?